Who's Sorry Now? (song)

-"Who's Sorry Now?" was also featured in the Marx Brothers film A Night in Casablanca (1946), directed by Archie Mayo and released by United Artists.
-It was also used in the 1950 film Three Little Words when it was sung by Gloria DeHaven.
+"Who's Sorry Now?" was not only featured in A Night in Casablanca but also in the 1950 film Three Little Words, in which it was sung by Gloria DeHaven.

 Karen Elson with Vince Giordano & The Nighthawks recorded the song for an episode of the HBO television series Boardwalk Empire.

 The song gave American singer Connie Francis her major solo debut hit, which in March 1958 reached number 4 on Billboard's Hot 100.
 The single, which would become Francis's signature record, spent a total of 22 weeks on the Hot 100 – the longest of any of her hits — and was the first of her eight singles to be certified gold in America.
-In May and June 1958 the single spent six weeks at number one in on the UK singles chart.
+In May and June 1958, the single spent six weeks at number one in on the UK singles chart.

+The 1923 sound recordings of the song entered the public domain in the United States in 2024.

 Connie Francis version

 Background

 "Who's Sorry Now?" was recorded in 1957 by Connie Francis, and since then the song has become closely identified with her due to the immense popularity of her version which was her breakout hit.
 Since 1955, Francis had recorded 20 sides for MGM Records and only one ("The Majesty of Love", a duet with country singer Marvin Rainwater that eventually became a million-selling record) charted at all.
 Due to her near-complete failure as a recording artist, MGM informed her that her contract would end after one more disc.
 With her music career on the line, Francis's father suggested she record "Who's Sorry Now".
 He was convinced that it would have crossover appeal with both older listeners and teenagers if the song were given a modernized sound.
 Francis strongly objected to the idea on the grounds that selling the youth audience on an almost 35-year-old song was "ridiculous", but she finally agreed to it as a favor to her father.
+Francis's recording featured an arrangement in 12/8 time, a rhythm found in contemporaneous 1950s hits including Fats Domino's 1956 recording of the 1940 pop song Blueberry Hill.